30 Best Kids Christmas Movies for Families This Holiday Season

-Unlike the naughty list, this holiday movie list is filled with positive messages, classic tales, and just the right amount of seasonal cheer.
+Whether you're looking for a classic Christmas movie you remember from your childhood or a funny new holiday tradition that will have your family in stitches, you can stream these favorite flicks for free from Netflix, Hulu, Amazon Prime, or the brand-new Disney+ streaming service.
+Unlike the naughty list, this Christmas movie list is filled with positive messages, twinkling tales, and just the right amount of seasonal cheer.
 So, pop some popcorn and enjoy a family movie night with one of these Christmas classics perfect for kids.

 Buddy the Elf will keep the whole family in stitches.
 Photo courtesy of New Line Cinema